Skip to Content

 The Lumiere classic cocktail in a tall coupe with amixing glass and bar spoon, jigger and juicer in the background.
 With a bottle of green chartreuse and a bottle of gin.

 While the Lumiere is full of flavor, it is almost all spirits so this is a strong cocktail.
-It also should be served in a coupe, as it should be served without ice, with all the cooling and dilution taking place in the mixing glass before serving.
+It also should be served in a coupe, and served up without ice.
+All the cooling and dilution takes place in the mixing glass or shaker before serving.
 If you want a clear sipping cocktail, that is also pretty strong, but perfect for springtime, try our The Spring is Here!

 Lumiere cocktail in tulip glass with bottles behind and mxiing glass